NethServer/docs/administrator-manual/en/hotsync.rst

 .. note::

-   If you are using HotSync to restore FreePBX leave databases enabled, otherwise FreePBX database will not restored properly.
+   If you are using HotSync to restore FreePBX leave databases enabled, otherwise FreePBX database will not be restored properly.